PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Sourmash.md

 - `--snakefile Snakefile-taxprot` tells snakemake to run this particular snakefile.
 - `--configfile configs/Sample-Config.yaml` tells snakemake to use this sample configuration file in the `configs/` directory.
 This file can have any name, as long as that name is provided here.
 -  `--use-conda` this allows conda to install the programs and environments required for each step.
 It is essential.
 - `--cluster "sbatch --partition=compute --cpus-per-task={threads}"` are the settings for execution with SLURM, where 'compute' is the name of the machine.
-The threads argument will be automatically filled based on threads assigned to each rule.
+The threads argument will be automatically filled based on threads assigned to each rule (currently 1, since sourmash is single-threaded).
 Note that the entire section in quotes can be replaced with an SGE equivalent (see below).
 - `-j 5` will tell snakemake to run a maximum of 5 jobs simultaneously on the cluster.
 You can adjust this as needed.
 - `--jobname "{rule}.{wildcards}.{jobid}"` provides convenient names for your snakemake jobs running on the cluster.
 - `--latency-wait 60` this is important to include because there may be some delay in file writing between steps, and this prevents errors if files are not immediately found.